yuboona/Chinese-Punctuation-Restoration-with-Bert-CNN-RNN/README.md

 - previous repo [punctuation-restoration-pytorch](https://github.com/yuboona/punctuation-restoration-pytorch)

 Previous work consists a simple BiLSTM network for punctuation restoration.
 We then tried integrating CNN with the BiLSTM and attention.
 However, CNN and Attention didn't show any improvement for Chinese Punctation.
-A seq to seq mechanism also performed baddly on Chinese punctuation task.
+A seq to seq mechanism also performed baddly on Chinese punctuation restoration task.

-**In this work, we bring the bert.But bert has been widly used in many works, for achieve a more meaningful work, I bring the insight of word-level concept in my work.**
+**In this work, we bring the bert.But bert has been widly used in many works, for acheive a more meaningful work, we bring the insight of word-level concept in our work.**

 **Bert and it's variants rely a character tokenizer of Chinese.
 Unlike English word tokenizer remaining mostly the word semantic of the english word.
-Chinese tokenizer just split chinese sentence into characters which always don't represent a complete semantic.
+Chinese tokenizer just split chinese sentence into characters which don't always represent a complete semantic.
 It will greatly influnce the model's capability.
-As you can easily imaging, when a pretrained model to do a task related fine-tuning, using a character tokenizer will make model concentrating more on the character information.
+As you can easily imaging, when a pretrained model  doing a task related fine-tuning, using a character tokenizer will make model concentrating more on the character information.
 Some word level relation even will be forgot.**

 ## 2. Methods Details